juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "Get on!
 I'll help you hop on to Garrud's back.
 Make sure that you don't pluck his feathers, he does NOT like that."

-Guy eyes darted to the creatures extended talons, which were nearly the size of bison horns.
-The claws of its feline hindlegs weren't anything to scoff at either - every time it flexed and retracted them, they left a visible dent on the hard ground.
-The beast's eagle-eyes exuded an aura of inescapable danger.
+Guy's eyes darted to the creature's extended talons, which were nearly the size of bison horns.
+The claws of its feline hind legs weren't anything to scoff at either - every time it flexed and retracted them, they left a visible dent on the hard ground.
+The beast's eagle eyes exuded an aura of inescapable danger.
 Yet, this ferocious beast had turned into a yearning kitten in front of Dora, who barely reached its shoulders.

 "Do we really have to travel using a Griffin?"
 Guy inquired meekly with an audible gulp.